-The Committee is requested to scrutinise and comment on the Treasury Management Strategy for 2021/22 and the Investment Strategy 2021-22 and make any references to Cabinet prior to the Strategy being recommended to Council on 8th March 2021.
+Cabinet is requested to recommend approval of the Treasury Management Strategy for 2021/22 and the Investment Strategy 2021-22 to Full Council on 8th March 2021.

 3. The Slough Joint Wellbeing Strategy, the JSNA and the Five Year Plan